 So much more than just a source of life-giving water, a well is an investment in the future of a community and benefits thousands of people daily.
 JAM works efficiently to ensure it keeps it’s operational costs low so as to reach as many vulnerable villages as possible.

 JAM focuses on enhancing Water, Sanitation & Hygiene (WASH) services in schools to ensure safe and hygienic preparation of school meals.
-We also consider schools as the epicentre where the opportunity to promote training and awareness campaigns on good WASH practices can take place, since children are more receptive to behavioural change that can easily cascade to households and communities.
+We also consider schools as the epicentre where the opportunity to promote training and awareness campaigns on good WASH practices can take place since children are more receptive to behavioural change that can easily cascade to households and communities.

 The concept of school gardens is integrated into the school feeding programme for two main reasons.
 Firstly, when schools produce their own food through school gardens and introduce vegetables into school meals diet, this promotes dietary diversification thereby improving children’s nutritional status over time.

 Secondly, school gardens are a great way to use the schoolyard as a classroom, reconnect students with the natural world and the true source of their food, and to teach them valuable gardening and agricultural concepts and skills that integrate with several subjects.
 These include math, science, art, health and physical education, as well as social studies.
-Several educational goals, including personal and social responsibility goals are also realised through learning outside of the classroom.
+Several educational goals, including personal and social responsibility goals, are also realised through learning outside of the classroom.

 Lack of sanitation contributes to the incidences of diarrhoea and to the spread of intestinal parasites which, in turn, causes stunting.
-Therefore, JAM’s WASH programme are integrated into the nutritional school feeding programme to promote and facilitate increased access to and use of safe water supply, adequate sanitation facilities and key hygiene practices
+Therefore, JAM’s WASH programme is integrated into the nutritional school feeding programme to promote and facilitate increased access to and use of safe water supply, adequate sanitation facilities and key hygiene practices

 Sanitation and Hygiene

 Everything related to the provision of water, water systems and training for the safe and adequate disposal of sewage.
 This is important to prevent the cause and spread of disease.
-Access to clean water promotes handwashing and is the best way to prevent water related diseases.
+Access to clean water promotes handwashing and is the best way to prevent water-related diseases.